Bern: Sports

 Bern was the site of the 1954 FIFA World Cup Final, in which West Germany upset the Hungarian Golden Team 3–2.
-The football team BSC Young Boys is based in Bern at the Stade de Suisse Wankdorf, which also was one of the venues for the 2008 UEFA European Championship, in which it hosted three matches.
+The football team BSC Young Boys is based in Bern at the Stadion Wankdorf, which also was one of the venues for the 2008 UEFA European Championship, in which it hosted three matches.

 FC Breitenrain Bern, founded in 1994, also play in Bern.

 SC Bern is the major ice hockey team of Bern which plays in the PostFinance Arena.
 They compete in the National League (NL), the highest league in Switzerland.
 The team has ranked highest in attendance for a European hockey team for more than a decade.
 PostFinance Arena was the main host of the 2009 IIHF Ice Hockey World Championship, including the opening game and the final of the tournament.

 PostFinance Arena was also the host of the 2011 European Figure Skate Championships.

 Bern Cardinals is the baseball and softball team of Bern, which plays at the Allmend.

-Bern Grizzlies is the American football club in Bern and plays in the top level Nationalliga A (American football) at Athletics Arena Wankdorf.
+Bern Grizzlies is the American football club in Bern (since 1985) and plays in the top level Nationalliga A (American football) at Athletics Arena Wankdorf.
+The Grizzlies have been Swiss Bowl champion six times.

 Bern was a candidate to host the 2010 Winter Olympics, but withdrew its bid in September 2002 after a referendum was passed that showed that the bid was not supported by locals.
 Those games were eventually awarded to Vancouver, British Columbia.

 RC Bern is the local rugby club (since 1972) and plays at the Allmend.
 The ladies team was founded in 1995.

 The locality of Bremgartenwald was home to the Bremgarten Circuit, the Grand Prix motor racing course that at one time hosted the Swiss Grand Prix.

 Bern Bears is an NGO Basketball Club since 2010 in city of Bern.

 The Swiss Grand Prix was held on the Circuit Bremgarten street track from 1950 to 1954, with MotoGP also running their Swiss motorcycle Grand Prix from 1949 to 1954.
-The circuit eventually fell into disrepair after Switzerland banned motorports after the 1955 Le Mans Disaster, but they made an amendment in 2015 to host electric racing, which is how the Swiss ePrix happened in 2019.
+The circuit eventually fell into disrepair after Switzerland banned motorsports after the 1955 Le Mans Disaster, but they made an amendment in 2015 to host electric racing, which is how the Swiss ePrix happened in 2019.